|Lynne Robinson: Executive Director

 Racine started at PAWS as an intern in June, 2014.
 After graduating from Wilmington University in 2014 with a B.S. in Psychology with a certificate in Child Advocacy, she was hired as Volunteer and Office Support for PAWS.

-Outside of PAWS, Racine waits tables at Chesapeake Inn.
 In her free time, she enjoys traveling, spending time with family and friends, and relaxing with her cat, Rufus.
+She and her family dog, Lilu, just completed the steps to become active visiting members of PAWS and look forward to getting started as a Therapy Team!

 (302) 351-5622, x.110; RBoyle@PAWSforPeople.org